-Core content components are universal to most versions and use cases.
+CORE content components are universal to most versions and use cases.
+(Create once reuse everywhere.)

 Content extensions apply to specific use scenarios, audiences and business purposes.
 Creating content extensions might even occur much later in the process, within specific business functions, or even by users at the point of use.

 This technique is lifted directly from both manufacturing and software creation methods.
 It will be the most challenging process change.
 But it will pay huge dividends.